MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Abstract

 \section{Abstract}

-Geo-spatial analysis of our world benefits from a multimodal approach, as every single geographic location can be described in numerous ways (images from various viewpoints, textual descriptions, and geographic coordinates).
-Current geo-spatial benchmarks have limited coverage across modalities, considerably restricting progress in the field, as current approaches cannot integrate all relevant modalities within a unified framework.
+Geo-spatial analysis of our world benefits from a multimodal approach, as every single geographic location can be described in numerous ways (images from various viewpoints, textual descriptions, geographic coordinates, etc.).
+Current benchmarks have limited coverage across modalities, leading to specialized models that perform well in their respective domains, but do not fully take advantage of other geo-spatial modalities.
 We introduce the Multi-Modal Landmark dataset (\textsc{MMLandmarks}), a benchmark composed of four modalities: $197k$ high-resolution aerial images, $329k$ ground-view images, textual information, and geographic coordinates for $18{,}557$ distinct landmarks in the United States.
-The \textsc{MMLandmarks} dataset has a one-to-one correspondence across every modality, which enables training and benchmarking models for various geo-spatial tasks, including cross-view Ground-to-Satellite retrieval, ground and satellite geolocalization, Text-to-Image, and Text-to-GPS retrieval.
-We demonstrate broad generalization and competitive performance against off-the-shelf foundational models and specialized state-of-the-art models across different tasks by employing a simple CLIP-inspired baseline, illustrating the necessity for multimodal datasets to achieve broad geo-spatial understanding.
+The \textsc{MMLandmarks} dataset has a one-to-one landmark level correspondence across every modality, which enables training and benchmarking models for various geo-spatial tasks, including cross-view Ground-to-Satellite retrieval, ground and satellite geolocalization, Text-to-Image, and Text-to-GPS retrieval.
+We show that current specialized and off-the-shelf foundation models cannot be trivially used to solve this variety of geo-spatial tasks, illustrating a gap where multimodal datasets lead to broader geo-spatial understanding.
+We employ a simple CLIP-inspired baseline that reflects versatility and broad generalization when trained with \dname.